 What All This Means for ANZ Businesses

-The takeaway is clear: basic automation is no longer enough.
+The data in this blog tells a consistent story: ANZ businesses have the platforms, the appetite, and increasingly the AI tools to execute sophisticated marketing automation.
 The real opportunity lies in moving from isolated campaigns to a strategic, optimised approach where marketing automation drives measurable growth.

 That shift requires four priorities: